 Baylor University has announced a lead gift by Louise “Lou” Herrington Ornelas of Tyler, Texas, which made possible the purchase of the Baptist General Convention of Texas building in Dallas for use as the new home for Baylor’s Louise Herrington School of Nursing.

-Eight Baylor staff members are recipients of the University 2014 Outstanding Staff Awards, nominated by Baylor faculty and staff for their exceptional service to the University.
+Eight Baylor staff members are recipients of the 2015 Outstanding Staff Awards, nominated by Baylor faculty and staff for their exceptional service to the University.
 Nominees are selected in three categories and must have been employed at Baylor for at least one year.